-It is evident that there are common themes across insurers.
-These themes are evidenced in The Future of General Insurance Report 2021 (Deloitte) which, amongst many factors, identifies ownership of liability as opposed to transfer, micro period policies, insurance as a commodity, individual pricing and insurers becoming pure capital providers as future issues to consider .BAS has to pay close attention to such trends and discuss them accordingly with their insurance partners.
+There are also common themes across insurers.
+These themes are evidenced in The Insurance Industry Outlook 2023 (Deloitte) which, amongst many factors, identifies inflation, talent retention, the transformation of life insurers, partnerships, the importance of value, ESG, EDI and heightened client requirements and preferences as future issues to consider.
+BAS has to understand and be aware of such trends discussing them accordingly with its insurance partners.

 BAS has to protect and enhance its own reputation.
-At the minimum it recognises that the legal and regulatory environment has changed and will continue to change.
+At the minimum, it recognises that the legal and regulatory environment has changed and will continue to change.
 BAS already has to comply with numerous requirements including:

-- Consumer Insurance (Disclosure and Representations) Act 2012. - Insurance Act 2015 - FCA rules and guidance as set out in the FCA handbook.
+- Consumer Insurance (Disclosure and Representations) Act 2012. - Insurance Act 2015. - FCA rules and guidance as set out in the FCA handbook.
+A very important new principle from 1 July 2023 will be Consumer Duty.

-Further major changes include the UK General Data Protection Regulation.
+Further major changes have included the UK General Data Protection Regulation.
 These have increased the demands placed upon BAS, where the penalties for breaches, whilst potentially costly, will likely be far more onerous in terms of harm to reputation.
-Reduction in reputation could threaten the existence of BAS, should a sufficient number of clients feel it is no long longer a trustworthy partner.
+Reduction in reputation could threaten the existence of BAS, should a sufficient number of insurers and clients feel it is no longer a trustworthy partner.

-The above in turn strongly point towards a number of major challenges, which in summary are:
+The above in turn strongly points towards several major challenges in the changing external environment that BAS face which in summary are:

 - Increasing competition.

-- Increasing regulation
+- Increasing regulation.

 - Challenge of technology.

 - Increasing client expectations.